Acoustic coupler: History and applications

 Robert Weitbrecht created a workaround for the Bell restrictions in 1963.
 He developed a coupling device that converted sound from the ear piece of the telephone handset to electrical signals, and converted the electrical pulses coming from the teletypewriter to sound that goes into the mouth piece of the telephone handset.
 His acoustic coupler is known as the Weitbrecht Modem.

 The Weitbrecht Modem inspired other engineers to develop other modems to work with 8-bit ASCII terminals at a faster rate.
 Such modems or couplers were developed around 1966 by John van Geen at the Stanford Research Institute (now SRI International), that mimicked handset operations.
 An early commercial model was built by Livermore Data Systems in 1968.
 One would dial the computer system (which would have telephone company datasets) on one's phone, and when the connection was established, place the handset into the acoustic modem.

-Since the handsets were all supplied by the telephone company, most had the same shape, simplifying the physical interface.
+Since the handsets were typically supplied by the telephone company, most of them were the same shape, therefore simplifying the physical interface.
 A microphone and a speaker inside the modem box would pick up and transmit the signaling tones, and circuitry would convert those audio frequency-shift keying encoded binary signals for an RS232 output socket.
 With luck one could get 300 baud (~bits/second) transmission rates, but 150 baud was more typical.

 That speed was sufficient for typewriter-based terminals, as the IBM 2741, running at 134.5 baud, or a teleprinter, running at 110 baud.

 The practical upper limit for acoustic-coupled modems was 1200 baud, first made available in 1973 by Vadic and 1977 by AT&T. 1200 baud endpoints became widespread in 1985 with the advent of the Hayes Smartmodem 1200A, though it used an RJ11 jack and was not an acoustic coupler.
 Such devices facilitated the creation of dial-up bulletin board systems, a forerunner of modern internet chat rooms, message boards, and e-mail.